MAECProject/maec-output-framework/README.rst

     python runtools.py (--md5 | --file) <input file path or MD5> <output XML file path> [--verbose] [--progress]

-Given a file argument, each particular tool either inspects the file locally, or submits the file’s hash to an external analysis service.
+Given a file argument (--file), each particular tool either inspects the file locally, or submits the file’s hash to an external analysis service (to look for any existing analyses for this hash).
 Currently, no tool submits the actual file contents to an external service.

+Given an MD5 hash argument (--md5), each particular tool submits the value to an external analysis service and looks for any existing analyses for this hash.

 The ``--progress`` argument enables tool-by-tool success messages.